enovka/gemini4j/GEMINI-API.md

 Structured representation of a function declaration as defined by the OpenAPI 3.03 specification.
 Included in this declaration are the function name and parameters.
-This FunctionDeclaration is a representation of a block of code that can be used as a Tool by the model and executed by the client.
+This FunctionDeclaration is a representation of a block of code that can be used as a Tool by the model and executed by the clientService.

 #### JSON representation